Bachelor's Degree Requirements

 If while enrolled you declare or change your major, major option, or minor, you should normally expect to follow the requirements

-Whether you choose option one or two concerning your major, major option, or minor requirements, you may continue to follow the University, General Education, and Mathematics and Writing Requirements for which you claim "catalog rights" as defined above.
+Whether you choose option one or two concerning your major, major option, or minor requirements, you may continue to follow the University, General Education, and Writing and Mathematics Requirements for which you claim "catalog rights" as defined above.

 Direct your questions regarding election of graduation requirements to Graduation Advising.